-72 Marie-Luise Heuser-Kessler, Die Produktivität der Natur: Schellings Naturphilosophie und das neue Paradigma der Selbsorganization in den Naturwissenshaften.
+Marie-Luise Heuser-Kessler, Die Produktivität der Natur: Schellings Naturphilosophie und das neue Paradigma der Selbsorganization in den Naturwissenshaften.

-73 Grant, Philosophies of Nature After Schelling, 6, 199.
+Grant, Philosophies of Nature After Schelling, 6, 199.

-74 See section heading "Metaphysically (un)grounding the natural sciences" below.
+See chapter titled "Metaphysically (un)grounding the natural sciences."

-75 Andrew Bowie, Schelling and Modern European Philosophy, 5.
+Andrew Bowie, Schelling and Modern European Philosophy, 5.

-theosophists Philipp Matthäus Hahn and Friedrich Christoph Oetinger on Schelling, but his analysis leaves Schelling's writing after 1804 unconsidered.
-Of the scholars who do engage with the later religious dimension of Schelling's thought on its own terms, Joseph Lawrence does so with the most forceful and direct voice by highlighting the socioeconomic and ecological consequences of the secular erasure of God from human and cosmic nature.
-All that remains to guide humanity's hopes and dreams once the public sphere has been inoculated against authentic religiosity is the myth of the market, which according to Lawrence,
+Schelling's writing after 1804 unconsidered.
+Of the scholars who do engage with the later spiritual dimension of Schelling's thought on its own terms, Joseph Lawrence does so with the most forceful and direct voice by highlighting the socioeconomic and ecological consequences of the secular erasure of God from human and cosmic nature.
+All that remains to guide humanity's hopes and aspirations once the public sphere has been inoculated against authentic religiosity is the capitalist myth of the market, which according to Lawrence,

-[eliminates] from view any acceptable alternative to the world of money and power, to which science itself has been subordinated.76
+[eliminates] from view any acceptable alternative to the world of money and power, to which science itself has been subordinated.

-Lawrence admits that if the worldview of scientific materialism is deemed "the last rational, and so discussable option," then Schelling's mythopoeic, cosmotheological project "can indeed be declared dead."
-77 Contra positivism, just because natural science has epistemic limits doesn't mean the questions it leaves unanswered are not worth asking:
+Lawrence admits that if the worldview of scientific materialism is deemed "the last rational, and so discussable option," then Schelling's mythopoeic and cosmotheandric project "can indeed be declared dead."
+Contra positivism, just because natural science has epistemic limits doesn't mean the questions it leaves unanswered are not worth asking:

-...the inability to answer a question within the framework of demonstrative science does not mean that the question cannot be answered but rather than it must always be answered anew.78
+...the inability to answer a question within the framework of demonstrative science does not mean that the question cannot be answered but rather than it must always be answered anew.

-Lawrence defends Schelling's prophetic call for a philosophical religion not because it offers some conclusive explanation for the nature and existence of reality, but because it
+Lawrence defends Schelling's prophetic call for a philosophical religion not because it offers some conclusive explanation for the nature and existence of reality, but because it allows us once again to ask ultimate questions, seeking not certainty about or mastery over nature, but redemptive participation in her creative powers of becoming.